1 in 4 Seniors Fall Each Year: Facts About Falling

 Purchase shoes with the proper support for the Achilles heel and ankles.
 Wider shoes will provide more stability and comfort.
 Look for shoes that have nice padding in them.
 Your feet will thank you.

-• Enlist Your Doctor: Everyone ages differently so enlisting your doctor’s advice is key.
+• Consult Your Doctor: Everyone ages differently, so enlisting your doctor’s advice is key.
 They are knowledgeable and can help you devise a focused plan to reduce your fall risk.

 When speaking to your doctor, make sure to discuss medication side effects that can potentially alter motor functions.
 Discuss with your healthcare provider any changes or concerns you may have with your body.
 They are there to give you specific recommendations to keep you healthy, strong, and less at risk of falls.